 Our Amended and Restated Bylaws and Corporate Governance Guidelines provide our Board of Directors with flexibility to combine or separate the positions of Chairman of the Board and Chief Executive Officer in accordance with its determination that utilizing one or the other structure would be in the best interests of our Company.
 We currently have a non-employee Chairman of the Board and a majority of our Board is comprised of independent directors.
-While the Chairman of the Board is not an independent director, our Board believes that separation of the positions of Chairman and Chief Executive Officer, combined with the independent leadership of each of our Board committees, reinforces the independence of the Board from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the Board as a whole.
+Our Board believes that separation of the positions of Chairman and Chief Executive Officer, combined with the independent leadership of each of our Board committees, reinforces the independence of the Board from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the Board as a whole.
 For these reasons, our Board of Directors has concluded that our current leadership structure is appropriate at this time.